knpuniversity/oo/knpu/episode3/broken-ship.md

 3 abstract methods and must therefore be declared abstract or implement the remaining methods."
 And then it goes on and lists the methods.

-In otherwords, it's saying "Hey buddy!
+In other words, it's saying "Hey buddy!
 You need to add those three methods into this class!"
 It's always giving you an out to declare the class abstract if you want to, and you might do this if you wanted an abstract class inside an abstract class with some additional public functions.
 But we've all seen where that goes in the move inception.

 In our case we want this to be a concrete class, meaning one that we can instantiate.
-When we go over to `AbstractShip` we say "Oh yea, I see there's a `getJediFactor` function that I need to do.
+When we go over to `AbstractShip` we say "Oh yea, I see there's a `getJediFactor` function that I need to add."
 Take off the abstract to turn it into a real function, and since this ship is always broken we don't care about the Jedi factor so let's just return 0.